UniSiegenWiNeMe/opendash-docs/components/od-loading.md

 # od-loading Component

-`od-loading` is an Angular Component, which will display the open.DASH loading animation.
+`od-loading` is an Angular Component, which will display the open.DASH loading animation, in case a widget has not completed build, i.e. when data is still being retrieved or graphs are still being rendered.

 ## Usage